EverythingMe/pyfrank/README.md

 ----------

 ## Device
-a device is the first entry point for interacting with frank.
-Its constructor receives the host and the port of the frank enabled device.
+The first entry point for interacting with frank.
+It's constructor receives the host and the port of the frank enabled device.

 ###Example: